 “Hi, Briltasi.
 I don’t suppose you and Kavon stumbled onto the records of the building we’re in during your latest research session?”

 “Research session?” she squeaked.
 “Why would we do that?
 We were making out!”

 “Your candor is as refreshing as always.”
 A thought occurred to Daria: Synda had called Briltasi “serjo”.
-And the Taloris were, in fact, lesser nobility.
+The Taloris were, in fact, lesser nobility.
 Yet nobody really treated Briltasi the way they did Tomal—she supposed that marked the difference between a family like the Taloris and one like the Sloans.

 “Briltasi, does it bother you that I don’t call you serjo?”
 Daria asked.